 Man charged in store shooting returning to mental facility

-A judge is sending a white man accused of killing two black people at a Kentucky grocery store back to a state mental health facility.
+A judge has sent a white man accused of killing two black people at a Kentucky grocery store back to a state mental health facility.

 WDRB-TV reports that a judge decided Thursday to return Gregory Bush to the Kentucky Correctional Psychiatric Center for treatment.

-At a hearing Thursday, prosecutors and defense attorneys said they have more concerns about his mental health, and he needs further evaluation.
-A court hearing has been set for Jan.
-14
+Prosecutors and defense attorneys said at Thursday's hearing that they have more concerns about his mental health, and he needs further evaluation.
+His next hearing is set for Jan.
+14.

 Comments